CarleAlexandre/fllib/README.md

 - add a physic calculation library for things like collision, fluid, gaz, solid and force.
 - threading library for semaphore, fence, thread, mutex management (using either pthread or equivalent for c++)
 - more idea to come
-- for shared libs i nee to use -fpic -shared into a .so

 ___

 ## COMPONENT